DrJanDuffy/drjanduffy.com/README.md

 The simplest way to use v0.
 Just prompt and see your app generated instantly - no chat management, no complexity.
 Build AI-powered apps with real-time generation and seamless deployment to Vercel.

+> **Modernized:** November 2025 - Updated with latest Next.js 15, React 19, and Tailwind CSS 4 for optimal performance and modern development experience.

 ![Screenshot](screenshot.png)

 ## Deploy Your Own